aave/aave-utilities/README.md

 - @param `user` The ethereum address that will make the deposit
 - @param `reserve` The ethereum address of the reserve
 - @param `amount` The amount to be deposited
-- @param `signature` Signature approving Pool to spend user funds, from signERC20Approval()
+- @param `signature` Signature approving Pool to spend user funds, received from signing output data of signERC20Approval()
 - @param @optional `onBehalfOf` The ethereum address for which user is depositing.
 It will default to the user address */ const txs: EthereumTransactionTypeExtended[] = await pool.supplyWithPermit({